 After studying for 4 years at Potchefstroom University, Joubert moved to Johannesburg to start his career (catalysing my own personal gold rush.)
 Within the first week of living in Johannesburg, he fell in love with the city.

 Much like the permanence of the ink that Joubert uses, Johannesburg has left its own mark on him.
 The ink blotches represent his own growth onto the city and just like watermarks on a ceiling, the life rings of a tree and something growing in a peetri dish, so develops his love for Jozi.

 Like the multi-faceted layers that create Johannesburg, Joubertadds another layer to some works by silk-screening the surrounding map of the artwork’s location onto the piece.
 The map dissects the image apart as if someone is attempting to discover more about the place.

 A fashion story inspired by the mysteries of Africa.

 Hair & Make Up by Kelli Fuchs

-This illustration project, done on a hand-bound book of Fabriano paper, reflects my thoughts on a dystopian society that may begin as a result of people integrating human and animal genetic manipulation for the good of mankind.
+This illustration project, done on a hand-bound book of Fabriano paper, reflects Joubert's thoughts on a dystopian society that may begin as a result of people integrating human and animal genetic manipulation for the good of mankind.
 It is a reflection of how genetic manipulation may go wrong.